miroi/bagel_manual/source/molecule/molecule.rst

    | **Datatype**: vector
    | **Values**:
    |    Vector of atoms provided in the following format ``{ "atom" : "atom symbol",  "xyz" : [x, y, z] }``
-        Please see the end of the file for some examples.
+        Please see the end of this section for some examples.

 .. topic:: ``basis``

-   | **Description**: define default basis set used for the system
+   | **Description**: define the default basis set to be used for the system
    | **Datatype**: string
    | **Values**:
    |    Please refer to `Basis sets`_ and `Effective core potential (ECP) basis sets`_ for possible arguments.